 - Material type

-Often models are used in conjunction with drawings as they are a good working solution offering a visual representation of the system/ product.
+In engineering services, 3D models are often used in conjunction with drawings as they are a good working solution offering a visual representation of the system/ product.

-PFDs and P&IDs' individual components may have their own engineering drawings to provide more detail for unique parts.
+Individual components on PFDs and P&IDs may have their own engineering drawings to provide more detail for unique parts.

 What does P&ID mean?